 906 xi.
 Person/company responding to complaint.
 907 xii.
 Person/company investigating complaint.
 908 xiii.
 Date reported to Joyfield Township Zoning Administrator.
 909 xiv.
 Initial response, testing if applicable, action plan or mitigation.
-Final resolution, date and signature of complainant, and signature of 910 XV.
-911 Township Zoning Administrator.
+910 xv.
+Final resolution, date and signature of complainant, and signature of 911 Township Zoning Administrator.
 912 f.
-Applicant/owner/operator must maintain a chronological log of complaints received summarizing the above information.
-A copy of the log shall be 913 914 submitted April 15, July 15 and October 15 to the Zoning Administrator.
-An annual summary shall be submitted on or before January 15.
-915 916 Joyfield Township may designate a person to seek a complaint resolution that is g.
-917 acceptable complainant, Joyfield Township 918 applicant/owner/operator.
+Applicant/owner/operator must maintain a chronological log of complaints 913 received summarizing the above information.
+A copy of the log shall be 914 submitted April 15, July 15 and October 15 to the Zoning Administrator.
+An 915 annual summary shall be submitted on or before January 15.
+916 g.
+Joyfield Township may designate a person to seek a complaint resolution that is 917 ρ, acceptable to complainant, Joyfield Township and the 918 applicant/owner/operator.
 If such a resolution cannot be obtained, Joyfield 919 Township may: a) seek arbitration or b) take action as authorized by the 920 enforcement section of this Ordinance.
-Joyfield Township may at any time determine the complaint is subject to 921 h.
-922 enforcement and penalties as defined in this Ordinance.
-923 11.
-Discontinuation, Decommissioning and Abandonment.
-924 925 Removal Cost Guarantee: The cost of removal and site restoration is the full 926 a.
-927 responsibility of the applicant/owner/operator and property owner of record.
-928 In order to provide the greatest possible financial assurance that there will be 929 sufficient funds to administrate the removal of the WECS and to restore the site, 930 the following steps shall be followed: 931 For each WECS, the applicant/owner/operator and property owner of record shall determine an amount of money equal to the estimated 932 933 removal and restoration costs plus 50%.
+921 h.
+11. Joyfield Township may at any time determine the complaint is subject to 922 enforcement and penalties as defined in this Ordinance.
+923 11 D: tionation December is single-send Abandanasah 924 11.
+Discor ntinuation, Decommissioning and Abandonment.
+925 926 a.
+Removal Cost Guarantee: The cost of removal and site restoration is the full 927 responsibility of the applicant/owner/operator and property owner of record.
+928 In order to provide the greatest possible financial assurance that there will be 929 sufficient funds to administrate the removal of the WECS and to restore the site, 930 the following steps shall be followed: 931 i.
+For each WECS, the applicant/owner/operator and property owner of 932 record shall determine an amount of money equal to the estimated 933 removal and restoration costs plus 50%.
 Recycle or salvage value 934 cannot be included as a credit in the estimate.
 935 ii.
 The Planning Commission shall require independent verification of the 936 adequacy of this amount.
 937 iii.
-This money shall be deposited in an escrow account specified by Joyfield Township which may be an interest bearing account.
-There shall be no 938 939 alternative to such account.
+This money shall be deposited in an escrow account specified by Joyfield 938 Township which may be an interest bearing account.
+There shall be no 939 alternative to such account.
 For administration of the Escrow Account, 940 see Article 14.
 941 iv.
 Withdrawals from the Escrow Account will be monitored and approved 942 by Joyfield Township or its designee, only to pay for removal and site 943 restoration of the WECS as provided for in this Ordinance.
-If the applicant/owner/operator abandons, goes into bankruptcy or is 944 ٧. unable to fund the decommissioning, the property owner of record 945 and/or property owner will be responsible for the decommissioning.
-946 947 vi.
-If the applicant/owner/operator defaults, the property owner of record with the approval of Joyfield Township, or Joyfield Township, will use 948 949 the Escrow Account to fund the WECS removal and restoration of the 950 land.
-951 Separation and Management of each Removal Cost Account: If more than one 952 b.

-WECS is owned by the same applicant/owner/operator or landowner, the removal/restoration guarantee accounts may be joined together by Joyfield Township into a single account for that applicant/owner/operator or landowner.
+944 v.
+If the applicant/owner/operator abandons, goes into bankruptcy or is 945 unable to fund the decommissioning, the property owner of record 946 and/or property owner will be responsible for the decommissioning.
+947 vi.
+If the applicant/owner/operator defaults, the property owner of record 948 with the approval of Joyfield Township, or Joyfield Township, will use 949 the Escrow Account to fund the WECS removal and restoration of the 950 land.
+951 TOTAL 952 b.
+Separation and Management of each Removal Cost Account: If more than one 953 ٥.
+WECS is owned by the same applicant/owner/operator or landowner, the wiles is owned by the same applicant/owner/operator or landowner, the removal/restoration guarantee accounts may be joined together by Joyfield Township into a single account for that applicant/owner/operator or landowner.
 However, accounts for different applicant/owner/operators or landowners shall be kept separate.
 Joyfield Township may, from time to time, change the financial institution in which such accounts are deposited.